tonishka/tp/docs/UserGuide.md

 Examples:

-`del phone personal` -    Deletes the personal phone number of the contact.
+`del p/ personal` -    Deletes the personal phone number of the contact.

-`del address` -         Deletes all addresses of the contact.
+`del a/` -         Deletes all addresses of the contact.

-`del email Official` -   Deletes the Official email of the contact.
+`del e/ Official` -   Deletes the Official email of the contact.

 #### 2.4 Viewing help: `help`
 Shows a message explaining how to access the help page.